-Brandi joined Hobart and William Smith in 1999 and is responsible for strategic leadership and management of the Salisbury Center for Career Services & Professional Development.
+Brandi joined Hobart and William Smith in 1999 and is responsible for strategic leadership and management of the Salisbury Center for Career, Professional and Experiential Learning.
 In addition to overseeing student career development programs, Brandi enjoys helping students to explore career options and engaging with alumni, alumnae and parents.
 She works with students in all career fields and with those interested in applying to graduate school.
 Brandi graduated from Johnson & Wales University with a master's degree in teaching and bachelor's degree in marketing.

 Erin works with all first-time users of the office, specifically first-year students.
 Erin assists students in finding their career passions through administering different types of assessments, as well as helping students to explore different career paths.
 Erin coordinates the winter break job shadow program, and aids students with all different facets of social media.
 She also supervises and trains the career ambassadors, which assist in presenting the Pathways program and introducing the Career Services Office to first-year students.
 She graduated from St. Lawrence University with a master’s degree in counseling, and a bachelor’s degree in psychology and communications from the State University of New York at Potsdam.

 Warren Hamilton, D.M.

 The pre-business adviser and an assistant professor of economics, Dr. Hamilton is available to help students plan and complete a course of study that will result in successful application to business school.
 He also provides information and assistance to students in the application process for business school.
 He holds a Doctor of Management degree from University of Maryland University College, a master's in business administration from Bryant College, and a bachelor's degree from Eisenhower College.